 Amanda Walsh grew up in regional NSW.
 She moved to the city, lived overseas — then came home and started writing about what she’d learned.
 Amanda is a former diplomat, public servant and political adviser.
-She lives in Canberra, where she works in government relations at Early Childhood Australia
+She lives in Canberra, where she works in policy analysis and government relations.

-Amanda has a PhD in Politics from the University of Wollongong (2015), a Graduate Diploma in Foreign Affairs and Trade from Monash University (1998) and Bachelor of Arts (Hons) from the Australian National University (1995).
+Amanda has a PhD in Political Science and Political Economy from the University of Wollongong (2015), a Graduate Diploma in Foreign Affairs and Trade from Monash University (1998) and a Bachelor of Arts (Hons) from the Australian National University (1995).

 Globalisation, the state and regional Australia is her first book.